 Self-raising flour is made from plain flour combined with a small amount of baking powder.

-To make baking powder, combine half a teaspoon of cream of tartar and quarter of a teaspoon of bicarbonate of soda.
+To make baking powder, combine half a teaspoon of cream of tartar and a quarter teaspoon of bicarbonate of soda.
 This provides the equivalent of one teaspoon of baking powder.

-To make self-raising flour add one teaspoon (or equivalent homemade) to 110g of plain flour.
+To make self-raising flour add two teaspoon (or equivalent homemade) to 150g plain flour.

 In an airtight container in a cool, dry place.